 - The jury for Manitoba’s Book of the Year for 2012 included Dating in its short list of six, saying that it was “full of everything that Williamson celebrates in his critical writing . . . lively storytelling, engaging characters, a dash of seduction, and humour that winds through every page.”
 Do you agree?
 If so or if not, why?

-Dave Williamson has written four previous comic novels, drama for television and stage, reviews and non-fiction.
-Founder of the Creative Communications program at Red River College, he was Dean of Business and Applied Arts there, retiring in 2006.
-Dave has served as President of the Manitoba Writers' Guild, Chair of The Writers' Union of Canada, and Chair of the Winnipeg Arts Council.
-His short fiction collection, Accountable Advances, and his most recent novel, Dating, are both published by Turnstone Press.
+Dave Williamson has written five previous novels, as well as a collection of short stories, a memoir, drama for television and stage, and over 1,000 book reviews.
+Founder of the Creative Communications program at Red River College, he was Dean of Business and Applied Arts for over 20 years, retiring in 2006.
 He lives in Winnipeg.